Schizophrenia

 Instances of anhedonia in daily life are revealing:

-1. Eroded Enthusiasm for Activities: Once fervently enjoyed soccer league evenings lose allure, interactions with team members turn unappealing.
+• Eroded Enthusiasm for Activities: Once fervently enjoyed soccer league, evenings lost their allure, and interactions with team members became unappealing.

-3. Fading Social Allure: Anticipation for outings with friends wanes; socializing becomes lackluster.
+• Fading Social Allure: Anticipation for outings with friends wanes; socialising becomes lackluster.

 While indicative of serious mental health issues, self-diagnosis should be avoided.
 If anhedonia resonates, timely consultation with a medical or mental health professional is crucial.